 Music Festivals – Japan has several music festivals in the summer that are worth checking out.
 These include Summer Sonic and Fuji Rock.

-Japanese Castles - Japan has already had around 5000 castles.
-Today, more than 100 remain in one state or another, it is possible to see its modern architecture and its grandeur.
+Japanese castles – Japan once had about 5000 castles.
+Today, more than 100 remain in one state or another, you can see their modern architecture and grandeur.

-Tokyo Skyline - There are several towers in Tokyo where you can have beautiful views, including the 2nd largest tower in the world, Skytree.
+Tokyo Skyline – There are several towers in Tokyo where you can have beautiful views, including the 2nd tallest tower in the world, the Skytree.

-Christmas lighting - Christmas is not a holiday in Japan.
+Christmas lighting – Christmas is not a Japanese holiday.
 Christmas is considered a romantic day.
 Couples go out to dinner or to exchange gifts.
-Even so, Japan is well lit and decorated that rivals any other country in the world.
+Yet Japan is well lit and decorated that rivals any other country in the world.

-Konbini - Convenience stores in Japan they are among the most efficient companies in the world.
-Each corner has a Japanese convenience store where you can find everything.
+Konbini – The convenience stores in Japan are among the most efficient companies in the world.
+Every corner has a Japanese convenience store where you can find everything.
 The service is excellent.
-For example, employees who are stocking shelves will run to the front of the store if they notice a customer in line, to open an additional cashier.
-Convenience stores are a good example of Japanese efficiency and excellence in customer service.
+For example, employees who are stocking shelves will run to the front of the store if they see a customer queuing up, to open an additional cashier.
+Convenience stores are a good example of Japanese efficiency and customer service excellence.

-Otaku / Akihabara's Stuff - Japanese pop culture fans and otaku will enjoy shopping in Akihabara Tokyo.
+Otaku/Akihabara Stuff – Fans of Japanese pop culture and otaku will enjoy shopping in Akihabara Tokyo.

-Stay in a Pension - Japanese guesthouses offer unique accommodation (often at a fair price).
-And it's a great way to get to know the places.
+Stay in a Pension – Japanese guesthouses offer unique accommodations (often at a fair price).
+And it's a great way to get to know the locals.

 Beaches - Japan is also full of excellent beaches.
 They are crowded in the summer.
 Some beaches are popular with families.
 Others are crowded with teenagers and surfers.

-Geisha - They are Japanese women who study the ancient tradition of art, dance and singing.
-The geisha from Japan makes several performances throughout the year, and you should know.
+Geisha – They are Japanese women who study the millenary tradition of art, dance and singing.
+The geisha of Japan put on various performances throughout the year, and you should check them out.

 Thematic parks - Japan loves theme parks.
-Japanese roller coasters are among the highest in the world, fastest and steepest.
-For example, the steepest roller coaster in the world is currently Takabisha in Fuji-Q Highland in Yamanashi prefecture (near Tokyo), and don't be afraid, they are made to withstand earthquakes, so there's no danger of falling.
+Japanese roller coasters are among the tallest, fastest and steepest in the world.
+For example, the steepest roller coaster in the world is currently Takabisha at Fuji-Q Highland in Yamanashi Prefecture (near Tokyo), and fear not, they are made to withstand earthquakes, so there's no danger of falling over.

-Ninja Villages - Several Japanese cities, including Koka city in Shiga prefecture, have Ninjas houses.
-Ninja houses typically have passageways, traps, mazes, training rooms and Ninja artifacts.
-Recommended for history and Ninjas fans.
+Ninja Villages – Several Japanese cities, including Koka City in Shiga Prefecture, have Ninja houses.
+Ninja houses typically have passageways, traps, mazes, training rooms, and Ninja artifacts.
+Recommended for fans of history and Ninjas.

-Auto Shows - Japan is a paradise for car enthusiasts.
+Auto Shows – Japan is paradise for car enthusiasts.
 Tokyo offers a large number of car showrooms that are open to the public.
-The city also has major auto events, such as the Tokyo Motor Show and Tokyo Auto Salon, which attract car lovers, the press and members of the automotive industry.
+The city also has major car events such as the Tokyo Motor Show and Tokyo Auto Salon that attract car lovers, the press and members of the automotive industry.

-Yukatas - Japanese Yukata are cheap and easy to use.
+Yukata – Japanese Yukata are cheap and easy to use.
 Ryokan provide yukata for guests.
-If you attend a Japanese summer festival or firework display it is highly recommended to wear yukata.
+If you attend a Japanese summer festival or fireworks display it is highly recommended to wear yukata.

-Yakiniku - These are restaurants that offer customers raw meat, seafood, vegetables and a table with a hot charcoal grill.
-It's like having a barbecue party in a restaurant.
+Yakiniku – These are restaurants that offer customers raw meat, seafood, vegetables and a table with a hot charcoal grill.
+It's like having a barbecue party at a restaurant.

-Japanese Tea Ceremony - it is a cultural activity that is rich in tradition and aesthetics.
+Japanese Tea Ceremony – It is a cultural activity that is rich in tradition and aesthetics.
 The tea with snacks are also excellent.
 The Tea Ceremony is a popular pastime in Japan.
-People take classes or participate in clubs in schools, temples, tea houses and private residences to learn how to properly conduct the Tea Ceremony.
+People take classes or join clubs in schools, temples, teahouses and private homes to learn the proper way to perform the Tea Ceremony.
 Various festivals and events also offer the tea ceremony.
-So you have the opportunity to see and chat with a Geisha and Maiko.
+So you have the opportunity to see and talk with a Geisha and Maiko.

-Japanese supermarkets - Most Japanese supermarkets have thousands of items that are not available anywhere in the world.
-It is interesting to take a look.
+Japanese supermarkets – Most Japanese supermarkets have thousands of items that are not available anywhere in the world.
+It's interesting to take a look.

-Manga Cafe - Japanese Internet cafes have large mango libraries.
-As a result, Internet cafes are called manga manga in Japan.
-Most manga cafes have comfortable seats and free drinks.
-Other services include video games, DVDs, magazines, light foods, showers and massage chairs.
+Manga Cafe – Japanese Internet cafes have large manga libraries.
+As a result, Internet cafes are called manga cafes in Japan.
+Most manga cafes have comfortable seating and free drinks.
+Other services include video games, DVDs, magazines, light food, showers and massage chairs.

-Yakitori - (literally: grilled chicken) These are restaurants that offer a wide variety of chicken and vegetables on a spit.
-These small places or stands tend to fill up with drunks.
+Yakitori - (literally: grilled chicken) These are restaurants that offer a wide variety of chicken and vegetables on skewers.
+These little places or stalls are usually filled with drunks.

-Yakatabune - These are Japanese boats designed with an interior resembling a traditional Japanese house with small tatami tables, etc.
+yakatabun – These are Japanese designed boats with an interior similar to a traditional Japanese house with tatami small tables, etc.

-Museums - Japan has several museums, including memorial museums of peace in Hiroshima, and several others.
+museums – Japan has several museums, including peace memorial museums in Hiroshima, and several others.

-Become a geisha - There are specialized locations in Kyoto that turn tourists into Geishas or Maiko for as little as 10,000 yen.
+Become a Geisha – There are specialized places in Kyoto that turn tourists into Geishas or Maiko from 10,000 yen.

-Wagashi - They are traditional Japanese desserts.
-They are available in convenience stores, family restaurants, department stores, supermarkets and traditional Japanese restaurants.
+wagashi – They are traditional Japanese desserts.
+They are available at convenience stores, family restaurants, department stores, supermarkets and traditional Japanese restaurants.

-Otaku Events - Japan has several cosplay, video games and anime events for Otaku and fans of Japanese pop culture.
+Otaku Events – Japan has several cosplay, video game and anime events, for Otaku and fans of Japanese pop culture.

 Electronics store – Japanese electronics stores offer incredible varieties and prices.

-Fast Food - Japan has thousands of unique Fast Food snacks to try.
+Fast Food – Japan has thousands of unique Fast Food snacks that must be tried.

-Shukubo - Japan is full of temples, and some of them have opened doors and offer lodging to tourists, it is a unique opportunity.
+Shukubo – Japan is full of temples, and some of them have opened their doors and offer accommodation to tourists, it is a unique opportunity.

-Bento - They are Japanese lunchboxes, a true culinary art.
+bento – These are Japanese lunchboxes, a true culinary art.

-100 yen stores - It is like the 1.99 stores here in Brazil, but with a unique variety of products, there are infinite quality things that you are totally lost.
+100 yen stores – It's like the 1.99 stores here in Brazil, but with a unique variety of products, there are infinite quality things that you are totally lost.

-Japanese Sweets - Japan has a unique variety of sweets and flavors, in addition to launching thousands of limited editions a year.
+Japanese sweets – Japan has a unique variety of sweets and flavors, as well as releasing thousands of limited editions a year.

-Capsulas Hotels - Made to assist workers who miss the last train, a unique accommodation experience.
+Capsule hotels – Made to serve workers who miss the last train, a unique accommodation experience.

-Hiking and Trails - About 70 percent of Japan's area is covered by mountains.
-Japan has hundreds of hiking trails and mountain climbing locations.
+Hiking and Trails – About 70 percent of Japan's area is covered by mountains.
+Japan has hundreds of hiking trails and mountaineering sites.

 Odaiba – An artificial island in Tokyo Bay full of attractions and shops for entertainment and leisure.

-Souvenir Shop - Souvenir shops are everywhere in the world, but in Japan there are thousands everywhere and with endless varieties of products.
+Souvenir shop – Every place in the world has Souvenir stores, but in Japan there are thousands of them everywhere and with infinite varieties of products.

-Beauty salons - Doing your nails and hair in Japan is among the best in the world, in addition to great service and a different experience.
+Beauty salons - Getting your nails and hair done in Japan is among the best in the world, plus great service and a different experience.

-Autumn leaves - In the fall Japan becomes a paradise, many of Japan's temples, shrines, parks, gardens and avenues have a unique appearance, full of colors.
+leaves in autumn – In autumn Japan becomes a paradise, many of Japan's temples, shrines, parks, gardens and avenues have a unique appearance, full of colors.

-Events - Japan has hundreds of festivals and events each month, it is difficult for you to visit Japan and not witness any events.
+Events – Japan has hundreds of festivals and events every month, it's hard for you to visit Japan and not witness any event.

-Hanabi - These are fireworks shows in Japan that usually involve a small outdoor party before the show.
-You can find people wearing yukata and some small snack stands.
+Hanabi – These are fireworks shows in Japan that usually involve a small outdoor party before the show.
+You can find people wearing yukata and some small snack stalls.

-Anime and Manga - Japan has a giant animation industry that is successful all over the world, one of the factors that attracts foreigners to learn about Japanese culture.
+anime and manga – Japan has a giant animation industry that is successful all over the world, one of the factors that attracts foreigners to get to know Japanese culture.

-Japanese Language - The Japanese language is among the 10 most spoken in the world, and has attracted many foreigners to learn that language, there are many factors that make this language very interesting.
+Japanese language – The Japanese language is among the 10 most spoken in the world, and it has attracted many foreigners to learn this language, there are many factors that make this language very interesting.

-Games Industry - Japan is a major game manufacturer, there are also countless visual novels, outside of which Nintendo and Sony are located in Japan.
+Games Industry – Japan is a big game manufacturer, there are also numerous visual novels, besides Nintendo and Sony are located in Japan.

-Education - Japan is known worldwide for having a good education, not only in schools but on a daily basis.
+Education – Japan is known worldwide for having a good education, not only in schools but in everyday life.

-Kawaii - When you are in Japan, you will be surprised by the excess cuteness in everything.
+kawaii – When you are in Japan, you will be surprised by the excess of cuteness in everything.

-There are thousands of other reasons, over time, we will update this huge list.
-Leave your comment, about something that drew you to culture and Japan.
+There are thousands of other reasons, as time goes on, we will update this huge list.
+Leave your comment, about something that attracted you to culture and Japan.